What is a VPN?

 IPVanish UK only has 1 package which offers discounts for more extended lock-in periods.
 The month by month option has now been reduced from its relatively expensive first offering.

-The IPVanish download is simple enough as is their set-up of their client.
+The IPVanish download is simple enough, as is the set-up of their client.
 With a clean interface, they are following suit and making it easy for newcomers.
-With support for Kodi the open source streaming app you can access plenty of content from pretty much anywhere.
+With support for Kodi, the open-source streaming app, you can access plenty of content from pretty much anywhere.

 Torrenting is allowed, and even though IPVanish support has been improved, it could be better.
-It is a package which could be recommended for the security conscious, almost, but it isn’t quite top ten VPN software for many people.
+It is a package that could be recommended for the security-conscious almost, but it isn’t quite top ten VPN software for many people.